 It’s about to get supernatural and spooky.

-Every Saturday throughout October, viewers will follow the crew as they investigate locations such as the Squirrel Cage Jail, John Wayne Gacy’s prison cell, H.H.
+Every Saturday throughout October, viewers follow the crew as they investigate locations such as the Squirrel Cage Jail, John Wayne Gacy’s prison cell, H.H.
 Holmes’ murder house and more.

 The Squirrel Cage Jail housed the infamous killer Jake Bird.
 After attacking a Carter Lake couple with an ax in 1925, Bird spent some time in the jail before being shipped to the state penitentiary in Fort Madison.
 In the late 1940s, Bird, a drifter from Indiana, would confess to killing 44 people around the country.